recyclarr/recyclarr/wiki/Configuration-Examples.md

 In the example above, two separate instances, each with its own API key, will be updated.
 One instance is for Anime only.
 The other is for Series (TV) only.
 And since I'm using two instances, I don't bother with tags, so I am able to leave those elements out.
+Recyclarr knows when it's talking to either a v3 or v4 instance of Sonarr and will correctly anticipate either `release_profiles` or `custom_formats` (respectively).

 When you run `recyclarr sonarr` (specify `--config` if you aren't using the default `recyclarr.yml`) it will update both instances.

-You can also split theses two instances across different YAML files if you do not want both to update at the same time.
-There's an example of how to do that in a different section of this page.

 ## Synchronize a lot of custom formats for a single quality profile